yana-pavlova/yana-pavlova/README.md

 ## Hi there 👋, I'm Yana

-🔭 I'm delving into algorithms (Grokking Algorithms is my current read)
+💻 I'm interested in creating good UI that people would like to use

-🤔 I'm searching for help with finding a new job opportunity.
-Here's my CV: <a href='https://yoshkar-ola.hh.ru/resume/bcf49f7fff0dd34c190039ed1f316433507078'>https://yoshkar-ola.hh.ru/resume/bcf49f7fff0dd34c190039ed1f316433507078</a>
+🤔 I'm searching for a new job opportunity.
+Here's my CV at Headhunter: <a href='https://yoshkar-ola.hh.ru/resume/bcf49f7fff0dd34c190039ed1f316433507078'>https://shorturl.at/EVx2y</a>

+👨🏻‍💻 I'd love to get a chance to learn from frontend gurus

 👯‍♀️ I'm looking to collaborate on projects driven by good intentions

+🔭 At the moment, I'm delving into algorithms (Grokking Algorithms is my current read)

 ### Knowledge
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript"><img height="32" width="32" src="https://cdn.simpleicons.org/javascript" /></a>